 Josh Olsen started singing and songwriting at age 5.
-His mother was a singer and songwriter, and inspired him from a very young age.
-His childhood was spent in recording studios and my mother’s concerts.
+His mother was a singer and songwriter, and inspired him from a young age.
+His childhood was spent in recording studios and his mother’s concerts.
 Being a shy kid, he was very bullied by other kids, so his parents took him out of school and home schooled from 5th grade through junior high.

 “Music was a way for me to get out my feelings and express myself.
 It made me feel powerful, like I was in control in a world where a lot of times, I felt helpless."

 Josh wrote his first song on the guitar when he was 5 years old, and that was the start of many songs.
-His mother lead the music in their families’ church, and so he got his start by singing along side his mother every Sunday.
+His mother lead the music in their families’ church, so he got his start by singing along side his mother every Sunday.
 He then went on to lead the youth group band, and also started touring around Texas doing battle of the band competitions with his twin brother.

 After high school, Josh decided he wanted to chase his dreams of doing music full time.
 He and his brother wrote their first full length album together.
 Josh’s dad studied sound engineering and had a great ear for music, so he took on the task of recording their first album.